-Stafford Lake - Local Source Provides 20% of the District's Supply.
+Stafford Lake - Local Source Provides approximately 20% of the District's Supply.

 Stafford Lake lies four miles west of downtown Novato and collects the runoff from 8.3 square miles of watershed land adjacent to the upper reaches of Novato Creek.
 The lake has a surface area of 230 acres and holds 4,450 AF (acre-feet) (1,450 MG) of water by virtue of the Stafford Dam which was originally built in 1951 and subsequently raised 9 feet in 1984.
-Water from Stafford Lake is fed into the 6 million gallons per day (mgd) treatment plant located just below the dam.
-In fiscal year 2023 and 2022, 1,953 AF (636 MG) and 516 AF (168 MG) respectively, was produced by the Stafford Lake Water Treatment Plant.
+Water from Stafford Lake is fed into the 6 million gallons per day (mgd) treatment plant (STP) located just below the dam.
+In fiscal year 2024 and 2023, 1,255 AF (409 MG) and 1,953 AF (636 MG) respectively, was produced by the Stafford Lake Water Treatment Plant.

-Russian River - Provides 80% of the District's Annual Supply.
+Russian River - Provides approximately 80% of the District's Annual Supply.

 Russian River water originates from both the Eel River and the Russian River watersheds northeast of the City of Ukiah (Lake Mendocino) and west of Healdsburg (Lake Sonoma).
-Lake Mendocino's Coyote Dam impounds the Eel River diversions and winter runoff from the local watershed.
+Lake Mendocino's Coyote Dam impounds the Eel River diversions through the Potter Valley Project (PVP) and direct winter runoff from the local watershed.
 Lake Sonoma's Warm Springs Dam impounds winter runoff from the Dry Creek and Warm Springs watersheds.
-Lakes Mendocino and Sonoma combined can store 367,500 acrefeet (AF) to meet the regions' water supply needs, which totaled 36,032 acre-feet in fiscal year 2023, which is the most recent data available.
-Releases from the lakes flow to a point about 10 miles upstream of Guerneville where six deep Ranney Collector wells collect river water that has been filtered through 60 to 90 feet of natural sand and gravel to perforated pipes located at the bottom of each well.
-The thick layer of sand and gravel through which the water must pass before reaching the intake pipes provides a highly efficient, natural filtration process which, with chlorination treatment, produces a clear, potable, bacteria-free water.
-This water is then fed directly into the Agency's aqueduct system.
+Lakes Mendocino and Sonoma combined can store 367,500 acre-feet (AF) to meet the regions' water supply needs, which totaled 41,313 acre-feet in fiscal year 2024, which is the most recent data available from SCWA.